autopilotpattern/touchbase/README.md

 ### Nginx

-The Nginx virtualhost config has an `upstream` directive to run a round-robin load balancer for the backend Touchbase application nodes.
+The Nginx virtualhost config has an `upstream` directive to run a least-conns load balancer for the backend Touchbase application nodes.
 When Touchbase nodes come online, they'll register themselves with Consul.
 The Nginx service's Containerbuddy has an `onChange` handler that calls out to `consul-template` to write out a new virtualhost configuration file based a template that we've stored in Consul.
 It then fires an `nginx -s reload` signal to Nginx, which causes it to [gracefully reload](http://nginx.org/en/docs/control.html#reconfiguration) its configuration.

 ### CloudFlare-watcher